Pigeon Magazine

 INSIGHTS & LEARNINGS

 The cost of print, travel, merchandise, distribution, and man hours does not equate to a profitable business without producing massive quantities.
 It requires more work in terms of “getting in front of people” or “educating” people” about the topics within.
+Finding a sponsor, advertiser, and stockist are some of the next steps.

 THE BRANDING